Communication

 2. A consistent cadence helps build trust with families.

 A school newsletter can be a proxy for a relationship.
-In the absence of actual 1:1, when a teacher’s update shows up in a parent’s inbox at the same time each week, with vital info, it takes the place of a conversation.
-The parent or caregiver begins to rely on receiving that information and it shifts their relationship to the teacher.
+In the absence of actual 1:1, when a teacher’s update shows up in a family’s inbox at the same time each week, with vital info, it takes the place of a conversation.
+The families begins to rely on receiving that information and it shifts their relationship to the teacher.

 In short: it builds trust.